 As soon as I noticed that JLR had an XJR on their list, there was no way that I was going to leave Millbrook without driving this car, not only was it the 548bhp fire breathing monster version, but the perfect colour combo too.

-I always feel like a kid on Christmas morning when I get behind the wheel of an XJ, it’s one of my favourite ‘normal’ cars, and will be one of the first in my 'lottery-win' garage.
+I always feel like a kid on Christmas morning when I get behind the wheel of an XJ, it’s one of my favourite ‘normal’ cars and will be in my lottery-win garage.
 Although we only had 20 minutes together I was totally satisfied, taking it around the Hill Route was a hoot with its poise and power, and that acceleration - 0-60mph in 4.4 seconds and a top speed of 174mph - absolute bonkers.
-This, dear reader, is a proper Jag.

-My first mistake of the day was not bringing any suncream with me, at Millbrook it’s either hammering it down in epic proportions, or it’s so hot that even sun-worshippers would go sit in the shade, today was the latter.
+My first mistake of the day was not bringing any suncream with me, at Millbrook it’s either hammering it down in epic proportions, or it’s so hot that you can literally feel the sun burning your skin, today was the latter.
 My second mistake, and certainly not my brightest decision of the day was driving the Suzuki Swift straight after the XJR.
-Of course, I’m not suggesting in any way that the Swift is inferior, but in motoring terms they’re at polar ends of the spectrum.
+Of course, I’m not suggesting in any way that the Swift is inferior, but in motoring terms they’re polar ends of the spectrum.

 Volvo V90 Cross Country

 Earlier on in the day I watched some guy make a real hash of the long descent, the Volvo’s front end scooping sand like a shovel as it barrelled down the hill.
-However, on my go I edged the V90 carefully, and let the Hill Descent system do the work.
-It worked impeccably, slowing this huge barge, and keeping everything under control.
+However, on my go I edged the V90 carefully and let the Hill Descent system do the work.
+It behaved impeccably slowing this huge barge and keeping everything under control.

 One thing I’ve noticed, or more to the point, haven’t noticed over the years with Volvo is that they don’t advertise their off-road capabilities, they really should as they’re pretty good once you get them off the beaten track.
 Again, the V90 is another car that I'm looking to spend a bit more time with in the future.